-The bilge of your Hewes should always be checked before and after a launch.
+The bilge of your Hewes can be accessed through the aft center rigging box.
+The bilge should always be checked before and after a launch.
 While checking the bilge, note that a small amount of water in the bilge is normal.
 However, a large amount of water or any signs of fuel or oil requires immediate attention.
 If such a situation exists, the boat should be taken to a certified marine technician immediately.
 Never pump fuel or oil overboard while your boat is in the water.